acdh-oeaw/clarin-ccr-service/README.md

 mvn install
 ```

-Create depandency in your pom file or add the jar file to the classpath
+Create dependency in your pom file or add the jar file to the classpath

 ```
 	<groupId>ac.at.acdh.cmdi</groupId>